 These are the Quarks that make us what we are.
-Who we are is another matter, a matter of indivduality based on the uncertainty of those elements fused in our creation, a principle ensuring the uniqueness of all things from snowflakes to trees to human beings.
-Even grains of sand are unique.
-This template of continuous amendment can be attributed to the Uncertainty Principle in its relationship with the quantum world, and potentially the Multiverse, while it underpins the very foundations of evolution in ensuring that while nothing can happen the same way twice, nor can any material object be identical to any other.
-Quarks were the first particles to exist in the embryonic Universe, they garnered the implementation of the four forces of nature and together with Neutrinos, remain the only particles in physical existence known to oscillate from one form to another.
-This denotes a relationship between the Quark (which is a static particle within the atomic constraints of material forms) and the Neutrino (which is a light-speed moving particle travelling through the Cosmos) in an exchange mechanism which has yet to be defined, but which is finding alignment in research programmes of the present day.
-Viewing the human matrix with similar coherence produces unexpected dividends for all concerned.
+Quarks were the first particles to exist in the embryonic Universe, they garnered the implementation of the four forces of nature and together with Neutrinos, remain the only particles in physical existence known to oscillate from one form to another, implying a relationship between the Quark (which is a static particle within the atomic constraints of material forms) and the Neutrino (which is a light-speed moving particle travelling through the Cosmos) in an exchange mechanism yet to be defined.
+The interaction between the neutrino and the quark is fuelling interest in research programmes of the present day, such as IceCube.

-Uncertainty is by definition of Heisenberg's famous Principle the inability to measure position, speed and trajectory of any moving object simultaneously.
-By measuring one of these criteria, the observer forsakes information on the others.
-However, depth of focus in detailing the effects of the Uncertainty Principle has revealed more than scientists first thought, to the extent that the positivist view of a measurement yardstick being snapped by its implementation was all there was to it has been severely challenged in recent years.
+Uncertainty is (by scientific definition of Heisenberg's famous Principle) the inability to measure position/speed/trajectory simultaneously of an object in motion.
+By measuring one of these criteria, the observer forsakes information on the other two..
+However, detailing the effects of the Uncertainty Principle has revealed more than scientists first thought, to the extent that the positivist view of a measurement yardstick simplistically being snapped has been severely challenged in recent years.

-Evolution of the fundamental forces of nature may have taken place early in the history of the Universe, but our understanding of their relationship is relatively recent in coming to light.
-Gravity and electromagnetism, for example, became credited with connectivity purely by chance, when certain equations gave rise to correlations with other equations linking the two forces to one another.
-The strong and weak forces within the structure of atoms are now being investigated as contenders in wider cosmic fields such as the hunt for Dark Matter where exotic particles such as WIMPs and axions remain enigmas in the making.
-So the exploration evolves, and with it our curiosity regarding its impact on us in terms of consciousness and creativity.
-Our ability to transform our environment by means of adapting our thought processes is a validated reality, while the 'deeper magic' of quantum alignment takes us into the territory of life-changing improvements.
+Evolution of the fundamental forces of nature may have taken place early in the history of the Universe, but our understanding of their relationship is recent in coming to light.
+Gravity and electromagnetism, for example, were linked purely by chance, when certain equations correlated with other equations binding the two forces together.
+The strong and weak forces within the structure of atoms are under investigation in wider cosmic fields such as the hunt for Dark Matter where exotic particles such as WIMPs and axions remain enigmas.
+So exploration evolves - our curiosity regarding its impact on us in terms of consciousness and creativity evolves alongside.
+Our ability to transform our environment by means of adapting our thought processes is fast becoming a validated reality, while the 'deeper magic' of quantum alignment takes us into territory of life-changing improvements.

 The Multiverse was first proposed, somewhat unwittingly, by Hugh Everett in the 1950s, and despite widespread dismissal at the time, has found its way into many mainstream branches includng String Theory and Superposition.
-Here, too, the evolution of scientific thinking has begun to embrace the unlikeliest of concepts as it moves ever closer to breakage of the Standard Model in the dawn of New Physics, and hints at the likelihood of correlations to our conscious world in finding paths to understanding the truth of our place in spacetime.
+Here, too, evolution of scientific thinking has begun to embrace the unlikeliest of concepts as it moves ever closer to breakage of the Standard Model.
+In the dawn of New Physics, hints at the likelihood of correlations to our conscious world are finding paths to understanding the truth of our place in spacetime.

-While we wait for opportunities to knock that we may welcome quantum mechanics into mainstream applications of our lives, we are elected to test these applications for efficacy in advance of the scientific bridge.
+While we wait for opportunities to knock that welcome quantum mechanics into mainstream applications, we are elected to test these applications for efficacy in advance of the scientific bridge.
 Why?
-Because in doing so, we reveal more of our true selves, our capabilities in terms of quantum leaps based on sound judgement rather than wishlisting, to appreciate how far we can go in creating realities which serve higher purposes than those carved in stone by old, outdated paradigms.
+Because in doing so, we reveal more of our capabilities in terms of quantum leaps based on sound judgement rather than wishlisting, to appreciate how far we can go in serving higher purposes than those carved out by old, outdated paradigms.